-- On your turn, post first (in a manner consistent with Rules 1 and 2 above), and then roll whatever dice the Staff call for.
+- On your turn, post first, in a manner consistent with Rules 1 and 2 above and that makes clear what your character intends to do.
+Then roll whatever dice the DM calls for.

 - Start writing your post before your turn.
 If you only start thinking about what your character will do when your turn arrives, it will massively slow combat down for everyone.

 - If you're unsure about anything, send a direct message to the DM.
 It's okay to do this even if it's not your turn.